erikbenedict/weather-outlook/README.md

 ## Description

-If you are a traveler, or just like to be prepared for what mother nature might throw your way, then this weather application is great for you!
 You can use this app to search for any major city's weather.
 It will display the current weather, along with a 5-day forecast.
 This will include the dates, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
+This was built using the OpenWeather.org API, Bootstrap, and vanilla JavaScript.

 Below are instructions on how to get started!